StetHD/tarifa-book/usage/ios.md

 ### Configuration attributes

-In any ios configuration we need at least these 3 attributes in the `tarifa.json`
+In any ios configuration we need at least the following 3 attributes in the `tarifa.json`
 file:

 ``` json